Some links in this post may be affiliate links

 Low humidity: Use a wet pebble tray or a humidifier, or group the plants together to elevate humidity.

-Lack of blooms on Mandevilla Plant is due to nutrients deficiency, lack of pruning, and low light.
+Lack of blooms on Mandevilla Plant is due to nutrients deficiency, lack of pruning or low light.

 Nutrients deficiency: Fertilize the plant with a phosphorus-rich fertilizer every 2-3 weeks in spring and summer.
 Avoid high nitrogen plant foods as they promote foliage growth at the expense of blooms.